There’s always room to be a better person. Always. – Sonya Teclai

 - Mindfulness and going where you feel called.

 - Letting go of past mistakes and focusing on moving forward.

-- Anything you’ve wanted to improve this year but haven’t gotten around to doing.
+- Anything you’ve wanted to improve this year but have put off doing.

 Now that you have an intention in place, it’s time to implement new habits into your life.

 1. shifting from brick and mortar high school to online.